22awt/binary-search-game/README.md

 **Abstraction**
 \- The current guess number is displayed the remaining search range is shown clearly, a step counter tracks progress, and a visual grid shows which numbers are still possible
-\- Internal calculations are kept behind the scenes, array indexing details and the specific formulas used in the algorithm are not displayed
+\- Internal calculations are kept behind the scenes, specific formulas used in the algorithm are not displayed

 **Algorithm Design**
 \- **Input**: User thinks of a number and provides feedback through three buttons (Higher, Lower, Correct)